 •A motion by Joshua Scruggs (North Carolina) to abolish the Ethics & Religious Liberty Commission was allowed to go to a vote but was defeated by messengers (read full story here).

-•The motion referred to the ARITF was made by Greg Davidson (California) and calls for full support of the sexually abused.
+•The motion referred to ARITF was made by Greg Davidson (California) and calls for full support of those who are sexually abused.